-As a Preceptor, you will play a pivotal role in supporting your student's professional development.
+As a Preceptor, you play a pivotal role in supporting your student's professional development.
 Your student will have gained academic knowledge from the first three years of their undergraduate degree, and this placement is an opportunity for them to apply this knowledge in a practical setting.

 As part of the 4th-year placement, students will be developing their professionalism.
-If a student is displaying any behaviours that are not in accordance with the APPEL Joint Schools Code of Conduct, please get in touch with a Practice Educator or the APPEL Operations Team.
+If a student is displaying behaviours that are not in accordance with the APPEL Joint Schools Code of Conduct, please get in touch with a Practice Educator.
 At this early stage of a student's professional career, it is important that such behaviours are highlighted to students, and they are given support to help them develop.
-Discussing a matter with APPEL does not necessarily mean it will impact a student's progression, but it will allow an opportunity for students to receive appropriate feedback and support.
+Discussing a matter with a Practice Educator does not necessarily mean it will impact a student's progression, but it will allow an opportunity for students to receive appropriate feedback and support.